cyberbiont/vscode-sidenotes/README.md

 This extension provides you an inobtrusive way to annotate your code with external notes, that are stored separately from your document and are shown in pop-ups on hover.

-- create, edit and delete sidenotes;
+- create, edit and delete sidenotes, anchored to certain line in your code;
+- preview their contents in tooltips;
-- tooltips update as you are editing and saving your note;
+- tooltips automatically update as you edit and save your note;
+- you can annotate any text file format that supports comments;
-- use can open your note for editing in vscode or external Markdown editor;
+- edit notes in VScode or open them right away in your favourite Markdown editor;
+- you can create notes with any custom extension, and open them with default system application (docx, mind maps...)
-- multiple anchors for one note are possible.
+- you can use multiple anchors for the same note;
-- automatically move selected fragment to sidenote (see [Externalizing content](#Externalizing content));
+- automatically transfer selected fragment to the note being created (see [Externalizing content](#Externalizing content));
+- automatically enclose moved fragment in appropriate code fence;
-- you are free to keep your notes under VCS along with the code they annotate or exclude them (see [VCS considerations](#VCS considerations));
+- keep your notes under VCS along with the code they annotate or exclude them (see [VCS considerations](#VCS considerations));
-- notes are workspace/project ased but you can migrate them to new project (see [Housekeeping](#VCS considerations));
+- notes are workspace/project based, but you can migrate them to new project (see [Housekeeping](#VCS considerations));

+## Motivation

 Many times we all heard a saying that good code documents itself.
 To a certain extent it's true, but sometimes you need to make some extended notes regarding to particular part of your code, that it just can't say for itself.
 A common case is describing *why* your wrote your code in such a way to remember later and don't make the same mistake twice.
 There also could be some ideas, detailed 'todos', issue analysis, conclusions, alternative code variants or something alike that you what to recall later when revising your code .
 How should you manage this information?